SBN Program Office

 WA104 at CERN

 The SBN Far Detector is the ICARUS T600, previously operated at Gran Sasso Laboratory in Italy.
 The detector was moved to CERN in 2015 for refurbishment.
 The refurbishment project is called WA104 by CERN - WA for West Area, the location at CERN where the activities take place.
-WA104 is completed when the T600 arrives at Fermilab.
+WA104 is completed when the T600 and all of its components arrive at Fermilab.
 Further activities to set up the T600 at Fermilab are under WBS 4.

 The Infrastructure WBS contains sub-WBS for: the construction of two new buildings; the cryogenics for both detectors; the installation of the T600 at Fermilab; the Far Detector cosmic tagger system; and online systems common to both detectors.
 The Civil Construction Status link in the left menu connects to photo galleries of the two new buildings during their construction.
 The Far Detector Installation link in the left menu connects to the site for this activity.